Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 3. Shopping in Montauk

 Gosman’s Dock is not only a good spot for food but it also hosts so many typical summer touristy shops.
 You can find anything at Gosman’s Dock from clothing stores and souvenir shops to home décor and toys and gifts for kids.
-They also host a summer concert series is here on Sunday evenings.
-It’s well worth your time to stop by, get some shopping, food and to enjoy some great live music.
+They also host a summer concert series here on Sunday evenings.
+It’s well worth your time to stop by, get some shopping, and food, and enjoy some great live music.

 Relaxing in Montauk